eepsmedia/plugins/forest/TeacherGuide.md

 Therefore, ask students to stop at that screen on the next turn, and have a discussion:

 Ask them what information is on the screen, and what it means.
+Help them distinguish money coming in from money going out, and help them imagine what those amounts are for.
-Then ask if anyone sees a message about sharing revenue.
+Then ask if anyone sees a message about sharing revenue with another team.
 Have them read what it says, and ask the class what they think it means.
 Ask how much it cost their company to harvest that tree.
 Ask what they think that means: is it better to share a tree or to get one all by yourself?